Dealing with Employee Tips as an Employer

 Is Tip Income Taxable?

-Like all other income, all tips are subject to Federal income taxes and all tips totaling $20 or more in a month are subject to FICA tax (social security and Medicare taxes).
+Like all other income, all tips totaling $20 or more in a month are subject to federal income tax and FICA tax (social security and Medicare taxes).
 While the employee receives the tips, you must receive information about those tips so you can include them on the employee's W-2 form.

-It should be stated that tips are the property of the employee and you (the employer) can't take tip income from them, nor can you reduce their income to offset their tip income.
-How tip income is included in service employee income is explained below.
+Tips property of the employee and you (the employer) can't take tip income from them, nor can you reduce their income to offset their tip income.

 What Are the Ways Employees Get Tipped?